aloe plant

 The aloes are a big group, its members may vary from one-inch tall plants to 40-ft tall ones.
 Here, we will talk about some popular species of aloe that will make a nice addition to your garden and indoor plant set up.

-1. Aloe Vera (Aloe vera)
+1. Aloe Vera (Aloe barbadensis)

 Aloe vera is a native plant of the South West Arabian Peninsula.
-They are evergreen succulents with light green leaves that may have white spots, depending on the variety.
-The leaves are adorned with pale spines running along its margins (3).
+The aloe vera plants are evergreen succulents with light green leaves that may have white spots, depending on the variety.

 2. Stone Aloe (Aloe petricola)